Managing SSH Keys

 - Set Auth Type to SSH Key.

-- Select the SSH key you added, for example N8N Key.
+- Select the SSH key you added, for example App Server Key.

 - Confirm the host, port, and username are correct.